-- We are working to regrade with meadow flower and plantings to enhance existing habitat
+- We are working to regrade with meadow flowers and plantings to enhance the existing habitat

 - We have created stick and log piles in this area, as well as leaving some areas of bramble cover for invertebrates and small mammals.

-- We have worked to ‘gap up’ hedges that were ripped out in the 80s with indigenous tree, such as pedunculated oak, English oak, hawthorne, dogwood, dogrose, elder, hazel, willow, rowen, alder, beech, hawthorne and silver birch.
+- We have worked to ‘gap up’ hedges that were ripped out in the 80s with the indigenous tree, such as pedunculated oak, English oak, hawthorn, dogwood, dogrose, elder, hazel, willow, rowen, alder, beech, hawthorn, and silver birch.